The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 Plunging 6,240 feet into the Earth's crust, the bottom of Yellowknife's defunct Con Mine is one of the deepest man-made points on Earth.
 Despite Arctic conditions up at the surface, miners at the base had to contend with sweltering heat.
 Indeed, at nearly two kilometres down, the mine is so warm that the city of Yellowknife has considered tapping its geothermal potential, pumping hot water from the depths to warm local buildings.

 Now you see it ... now you don't.
-Last summer, residents of Fort McPherson were warned of the impending "catastrophic drainage" of this 1.5 hectare lake, about 20 kilometres west of the community.
+A few years ago, residents of Fort McPherson were warned of the impending "catastrophic drainage" of this 1.5 hectare lake, about 20 kilometres west of the community.
 Soon after, in a massive, muddy, five-storey-high waterfall, the lake all but emptied – the victim of thawing permafrost, which undermined its embankment.
 No one was injured in the resulting flash-flood, but 30,000 cubic metres of water engulfed the downstream drainage.

 The most popular attraction in Tuktoyaktuk is this great green mound, swelling high above the Arctic coast.
 As tall as a 15-storey building, it’s called Ibyuk Pingo – the most massive pingo in Canada.
 Engorged with ice, it is slowly expanding, like a Coke can bulging ominously in the freezer.
 Eventually, like that can, it will split its top and burst, then sag back into the tundra.

 Just off Highway 5 near Fort Smith is the famous Salt Plains, where visitors can trek across a vast sparkling-white field, formed by saline water burbling from deep inside the Earth.
 The crystalline landscape supports unique species of salt-tolerant plants, and attracts animals (wolves, bison, bears and more) that use the area as a salt-lick.
-People, too, have long gathered salt here – it was harvested commerically during the fur-trade days, and it's tempting to pinch a bit today.
+People, too, have long gathered salt here – it was harvested commercially during the fur-trade days.

 Beavers are famously busy – but in Wood Buffalo National Park, they’ve been working overtime.
 In the remote corner of the vast park lies the planet’s biggest beaver dam – the work of generations of beavers that have been gnawing away at the forest since at least the 1970s.
 Nearly a kilometer long, it impounds a decent-sized swamp.
 The dam is so big that it can be seen from space – indeed, researchers discovered while poring over satellite data.